Spacial/awesome-systools/README.md

 * [iptables-essentials](https://github.com/trimstray/iptables-essentials): Iptables Essentials: Common Firewall Rules and Commands.
 * [tls-what-can-go-wrong](https://github.com/hannob/tls-what-can-go-wrong): TLS - what can go wrong?
 * [nftables](https://www.funtoo.org/Package:Nftables): nftables is the successor to iptables.
 It replaces the existing iptables, ip6tables, arptables and ebtables framework.
 It uses the Linux kernel and a new userspace utility called nft. nftables provides a compatibility layer for the ip(6)tables and framework.
+* [Hardentools](https://github.com/securitywithoutborders/hardentools) is a utility that disables a number of risky Windows features.

 #### Tokens